Nacho (singer)

-Miguel Ignacio Mendoza Donatti (born 22 August 1983), better known as Nacho, is a Venezuelan singer and political activist.
+Miguel Ignacio Mendoza Donatti (born 22 August 1983), better known as Nacho la criatura, is a Venezuelan singer and rapper.
 Born in Lechería, Anzoátegui, Venezuela.
 Currently lives in Miami, Florida, United States.
 He is a member of the duo Chino & Nacho.

 Biography

 Nacho was born in the state of Anzoátegui, Venezuela, in Lechería, although he was raised in the city of Maracaibo, state of Zulia.
-He studied at the U.S.P María Auxiliadora, located in the Municipality Santa Rita and Social Communication, two years of Law and Electronic Engineering.
+He studied at the U.E.P María Auxiliadora, located in the Municipality Santa Rita and Social Communication, two years of Law and Electronic Engineering.
 Prior to debuting as part of the duet Chino & Nacho, he was part of the Calle Ciega group.
 He was also part of projects Los Niños del Swing, Equilibrio and the Venevisión Reality Show "Generación S".

 Career

 2007–17; 2020-present: Chino & Nacho

 He later on formed the duo Chino & Nacho gaining fame as a Latin artist.
 Notable songs by the duo included singles "Mi niña bonita", "Tu angelito", "Lo que no sabés tú", "El poeta", "Regálame un muac", "Bebé bonita", "Me voy enamorando" (with Farruko) and "Andas en mi cabeza" (featuring Daddy Yankee).
 The duo's "Radio Universo Tour" included more than 80 concerts in many countries including a gig at Madison Square Garden and American Airlines Arena.
 In 2010, the group won a Latin Grammy for Best Urban Album for Mi Niña Bonita.